Using WMS services in R

 -

-links to the WMS of the GRB-basiskaart, the Flemish cadastral map.
+wms_grblinks to the WMS of the GRB-basiskaart, the Flemish cadastral map.
 It depicts land parcels, buildings, watercourses, roads and railroads. -

-contains a mosaic of recent orthophotos made during the winter.
-The layerOrtho
+wms_orthocontains a mosaic of recent orthophotos made during the winter.
+The layerOrthocontains the images, the layerVliegdagcontourdetail on the time when the pictures were taken. -

-is a WMS providing several layers. -
+wms_inbois a WMS providing several layers. -

-displays hunting grounds in Flanders. -
+wms_huntingdisplays hunting grounds in Flanders. -

-provides several cartographic layers from the National Geographic Institute (NGI). -
+wms_cartoweb_beprovides several cartographic layers from the National Geographic Institute (NGI). -

-provides recent orthophotos for the whole Belgian territory, compiled by NGI.
+wms_ortho_beprovides recent orthophotos for the whole Belgian territory, compiled by NGI.

 In the WFS tutorial, we present a handy overview of websites with WMS (and WFS) services.